Department of Labor Logo United States Department of Labor

 Job Outlook

-Employment of environmental engineering technologists and technicians is projected to show little or no change from 2022 to 2032.
+Employment of environmental engineering technologists and technicians is projected to grow 2 percent from 2023 to 2033, slower than the average for all occupations.

 State & Area Data